AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/cloud-manager.md

 ---
-title: Set Up Cloud Resources
+title: Access Cloud Manager
-description: Lean how to use Cloud Manager to set up and manage your own cloud resources like programs and environments.
+description: Lean how to access Cloud Manager so that you can set up your project resources.
 role: Admin, User, Developer
-exl-id: de3a33b7-b459-4e47-b232-a0f88e2ce22e
 ---

-# Set Up Cloud Resources {#cloud-resources}
+# Access Cloud Manager {#cloud-resources}

-Lean how to use Cloud Manager to set up and manage your own cloud resources like programs and environments.
+Lean how to access Cloud Manager so that you can set up your project resources.

 ## Objective {#objective}

-Since you completed the previous step in this journey, [Assigning Team Members to Cloud Manager Product Profiles,](assign-profiles-cloud-manager.md) your team can acess Cloud Manager.
-The next step is to create the resources within Cloud Manager necessary for your AEM as a Cloud Service project such as programs and environments.
+Since you completed the previous step in this journey, [Assigning Team Members to Cloud Manager Product Profiles,](assign-profiles-cloud-manager.md) your team can access Cloud Manager.
+Cloud Manager is used to create and manage your project resources such as programs and environments.

 After reading this document you should understand:

-* A system administrator assigned to the **Business Owner** role must be the first in your organization to login and access Cloud Manager.
+* That a system administrator assigned to the **Business Owner** role must be the first in your organization to login and access Cloud Manager.
-* How programs and environments are created in Cloud Manager.
+* How to sign into Cloud Manager.

 ## Introduction {#introduction}